spicata/litblog/content/russian-man-australia.md

 Even the specific wording of ‘dreamtime Dostoyevsky’ differs, as this one is singular.
 It is the death of the last dreamtime Dostoyevsky, and with it it brings a fear of the finality of this decline.

-**wake:**
-**(verb) emerge or cause to emerge from sleep; stop sleeping**
-**(noun) a watch or vigil held beside the body of someone who has died, sometimes accompanied by ritual observances.**

-All in all, “for the wake and skeleton dance” serves as an elegy lamenting the perceived decline of Indigenous culture within modern Australian society.
-Luckily it seems that Indigenous culture has been on a resurgence recently, so hopefully this is a trend that will continue for a long time to come.
+With all of that in mind, it seems that “for the wake and skeleton dance” is an elegy lamenting the perceived decline of Indigenous culture within modern Australian society.
+However, it is not too late; Indigenous culture seems to be in a resurgance lately, and proposal such as the Voice Referendum (despite failing) highlights that Australian society is at a point where these issues regarding Indigenous Australian autonomy and recognition can be discussed.
+Which hopefully means that action is soon to come...

-Thanks for reading, and I'll catch you next time.
+and that we’ll be able to avoid the fate of the **dreamtime Dostoyevskys**.

+*(1100 words, excluding this little disclaimer!)*